The Courtship that Crossed the Atlantic

 Written By Amy Dangelico

-Ten years younger than George Vanderbilt, Edith Stuyvesant Dresser was descended from influential New York families.
+The courtship of George Vanderbilt and Edith Stuyvesant Dresser was a transatlantic romance.
 The two shared a love of learning and travel.
 On the decks of ships, in shared opera boxes, in the artist studios and bookshops of the Parisian boulevards, their romance blossomed.

 In June 1897, George rented an apartment on London’s Pall Mall for the celebration surrounding Queen Victoria’s 60-year reign.
 London marked the occasion with a royal procession that wound its way around both sides of the River Thames.
 George and his guests viewed the event from their balcony above the splendid parade.
 Among the group was Edith, his future bride.